plmday/Kiwi/Kiwi.md

 ```
 >
-This text is aligned to the center.
+This text is aligned to the right.
 <
 ```

 effects

 <div align=center>
-This text is aligned to the left.
+This text is aligned to the center.
 </div>